Quantum voting and violation of Arrow's Impossibility Theorem: Quantum voting tactics

 \section{Quantum voting tactics}

-How one should vote, to secure the most desirable election outcome possible, is not always clear. \emph{Strategic voting} is the submission of a preference other than one's opinion in an election amongst at least three candidates, to secure an unobjectionable outcome.
+Imagine that Alice, Bob, and Charlie vie for the presidency of the American Physical Society.
+Suppose that Alice and Bob have greater chances of winning than Charlie has.
+Suppose that Charlie agrees more with Alice than with Bob.
+Charlie's supporters might vote for Alice.
+They would be trying to elect a president whom they neither prefer most nor mind most.
+Charlie's supporters would be practicing strategic voting. \emph{Strategic voting} is the submission of a preference other than one's opinion, to secure an unobjectionable outcome, in an election amongst three or more candidates~\cite{Barbera_01_Intro}.

-For example, imagine that Alice, Bob, and Charlie vie for the presidency of the American Physical Society.
-Suppose that Alice and Bob have greater chances of winning than Charlie, and that Charlie agrees more with Alice than with Bob.
-Charlie's supporters might strategically vote for Alice, to elect a president whom they neither prefer most nor mind.
+We introduce \emph{quantum strategic voting}.
+Voters leverage entanglement, superpositions, and interference.
+We present three tactics reliant on entanglement and one tactic reliant on interference and superpositions.
+Other quantum tactics may exist and merit exploration.

-Quantum strategic voting and other quantum voting tactics rely on superpositions, interference, and entanglement.
-For simplicity, we assume that $\sigma_\soc$ is pure and focus on strict preferences $a > b$.
-We will denote the classical preference $a > b > \ldots > m$ and its even permutations by $\alpha, \ldots, \mu$, as in Sec.~\ref{section:InitialDefns}.
-Each anticycle $m > \ldots > b > a$ will be denoted by a bar: $\bar{\alpha}$.
-Pure quantum preferences have the form
+To highlight the basic physics, we focus on strict preferences, as in the proof of Theorem~\ref{theorem:Arrow}.
+For example, we consider $a > b$ to the exclusion of $a = b$.
+We also focus on pure joint quantum states $\sigma_\soc$.